-- Potential risk that the products and services we procure as part of our operations and supply chains are provided by suppliers who themselves, or indirectly, engage in modern slavery; - The following high risk industries relevant to the Australian Group and the Group's direct supply chains: - Electronics, electrical component manufacturing - Mining, extractives, basic metal production insofar as these industries contribute to our use of materials such as steel, wiring and other componentry - The following high risk industries relevant to the Australian Group and the Group's indirect supply chains: - Transportation/warehousing - The following high risk industries relevant to the Australian Group and the Group's operations:
+- Potential risk that the products and services we procure as part of our operations and supply chains are provided by suppliers who themselves, or indirectly, engage in modern slavery, including those procured globally for use across the wider group. - The following high risk industries relevant to the Australian Group and the Group's direct supply chains: - o Electronics, electrical component manufacturing - Mining, extractives, basic metal production insofar as these industries contribute to our use of materials such as steel, wiring and other componentry. - The following high risk industries relevant to the Australian Group and the Group's indirect supply chains: - Transportation/warehousing - The following high risk industries relevant to the Australian Group and the Group's operations: - Hospitality - Operational/maintenance services including janitorial, laundry, security, grounds maintenance and waste management services.

-- Hospitality - Operational/maintenance services including janitorial, laundry, security, grounds maintenance and waste management services - Risk associated with some geographical locations of our operations and suppliers that are deemed to be higher risk than others due to prevalence of migrant/temporary labour forces used in that area - The following specific higher risk areas present in our supply chains: castings, electrical items, motors, gas/water controls, logistics and site services.
+- Risk associated with some geographical locations of our operations and suppliers that are deemed to be higher risk than others due to prevalence of migrant/temporary labour forces used in that area. - The following specific higher risk areas present in our supply chains: castings, electrical items, motors, gas/water controls, logistics and site services.